Chartered management accountant

 Income figures are intended as a guide only.

-Typical working hours are general office hours Monday to Friday, between 40 and 45 hours a week.
-However there could be regular extra hours and overtime.
+You’ll typically work around 40 to 45 hours Monday to Friday.
+However, you may be required to do extra hours and overtime.
 Working hours do not usually include weekends or shifts.
-There are certain times of the month and the financial year when there are tight deadlines, e.g. month end and year end, when extra working hours may be required.
+There are certain times of the month and the financial year when there are tight deadlines, such as month end and year end, when extra working hours may be required.

 Short-term project work is sometimes available through agencies, but this is more common between jobs than as a career in itself.
 Part-time work is more likely with large employers.

 - The work is office based but not desk bound, with regular meetings across the organisation.

 - Travel within a working day, absence from home overnight and overseas travel are all occasionally necessary.

 - According to the ONS there is a 6.6% pay gap between male and female chartered accountants.
 However, data from a variety of other sources indicates that the overall median pay gap in chartered management accounting is much higher when senior salaries and bonuses (both of which are much higher for men) are taken into account.
 Making the pay gap figure nearer to 15-20%.
 Help and advice to overcome the obstacles women face is offered through a campaign run by CIMA - Women in leadership.